Assessing disability needs for te tamaiti

 It’s important that any further assessment is fully discussed with te tamaiti and their family/whānau.

 A key concern for many parents is the number of assessments completed.
-The Tuituia assessment must draw upon existing reports (including Gateway and Youth Justice Health and Education Assessments/Screens where appropriate) and specialist assessments concerning te tamaiti and their family/whānau once we have the necessary consents to use this information.
+The Tuituia assessment must draw on existing reports (including Gateway and Youth Justice Health and Education Assessments/Screens where appropriate) and specialist assessments concerning te tamaiti and their family/whānau once we have the necessary consents to use this information.

 Disability assessment prompts